ShadowTitan123/TextTranslatorCY/README.md

 ```

-Make Sure Create a Database Named 'cytranslator' and Import the File given in
+Make Sure Create a Database Named 'cytranslator' and Import the File provided in
 Files/translator.js